 Do not face domestic violence charges alone.
 If you are accused of committing this crime, it’s in your best interest to seek legal representation from an experienced domestic violence attorney at Carlson Meissner Hart & Hayslett as soon as possible.

-Our attorneys have over 125 years of combined legal experience.
+Our criminal defense attorneys in Tampa have over 125 years of combined legal experience.
 We know what it takes to defend your rights and reach the best possible outcome in your case.
 Let us fight for you.